techidaily/site-article-tips/source/_posts/updated-2024-approved-probing-into-hdr-effectiveness-with-luminance-writings.md

 ![share and export hdr video 2](https://images.wondershare.com/filmora/article-images/2022/08/luminance-hdr-9.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QPAKth3O_5c?si=3YDfzJAZMDp1gFRz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Final Words

 Truth be told, Luminance HDR is a great tool for creating/editing HDR images.
 Yes, despite being free the tool is very flexible and it has the capability of helping users give their HDR image a realistic and surrealistic look.
 It doesn't matter what kind of operation you want to perform on your HDR image, Luminance HDR can help you achieve it once you master the features perfectly.